BJP top brass meets to finalise candidates for Tripura polls | Politics

 - India

-Top leaders of the BJP including party chief J P Nadda, Union Home Minister Amit Shah and others met here on Thursday to finalise candidates for the upcoming Tripura assembly elections.
+Top leaders of the BJP including party chief J P Nadda, Union Home Minister Amit Shah and others have met here to finalise candidates for the upcoming Tripura assembly elections.

 Earlier in the day, BJP's Tripura unit core group members met at party leader and northeast incharge Sambit Patra's residence.